astei/astei/README.md

 ### Hi there 👋

 My name is Andrew Steinborn.
 I'm a computer science student and ☕ enthusiast.
-Most of my work has been with Minecraft, but of course I've dabbled in some other stuff too.

-✍️ I'm currently working on [Velocity](https://velocitypowered.com), [Crafthead](https://crafthead.net) and some other projects.
-I am also as of February 2020 a developer with [Branch](https://branch.gg).
+While I have mostly done work with Minecraft, I've been moving away from it.

+✍️ As of February 2020, I am a software engineer at [Branch](https://branch.gg).

+🔭 Some of the projects I work on on the side include [Velocity](https://velocitypowered.com) and [Crafthead](https://crafthead.net).

 🌱 I'm currently looking to learn Rust and Kotlin.